How to fix a sexless marriage by removing bad habits

 Step 6: Practice the acceptance and refusal dance

-To start up being sexual again requires both of you to practice the art of accepting sexual overtures and rejecting sexual overtures, now framed by the wise as "rain checks."
-While the language has to be worked out ahead of time, it can sound something like this:
+To start up being sexual again requires both of you to practice the art of accepting and rejecting sexual overtures.
+Framed rejections as “rain checks.”
+Work out the language ahead of time.

 Step 7: Tap into good moods